Policy 5-117: ADA Policy, Reasonable Accommodation and Access

 - Requests for disability access to University facilities, or University-sponsored activities or events, should be forwarded to CDS.

 - Denial of access and/or discrimination or harassment, based upon an individual's disability status, or denial of academic accommodation, may be grieved through the University's discrimination and harassment complaint process.
-(See, Policy 5-210, Discrimination and Sexual Harassment Complaint Policy).
+(See Policy 1-012).
 Denial of an employment accommodation request may be grieved in writing to the Vice President for Human Resources, within five (5) business days of notice of denial.

-Questions about this Policy and any related Rules, Procedures and
+- Policy Owner: Questions about this Policy and any related Rules, Procedures and Guidelines

 - Policy Officer: Only the Vice President for Human Resources or his/her designee has the authority to grant exceptions to this Policy.